 We recommend caching user information after first lookup to speed future lookups.

 Let’s walk through an example.
-Using Redis or Cassandra for the cache, we can store user profiles in a key value pair mapping.
-We can use a hashed email address mapping to a variation assignment.
-We want to keep sticky bucketing around for six hours at a time, so we'll set a TTL on each record.
+Using Redis or Cassandra for the cache, you can store user profiles in a key-value pair mapping.
+You can use a hashed email address mapping to a variation assignment.
+To keep sticky bucketing for six hours at a time, set a time to live (TTL) on each record.
 As Optimizely buckets each user, the UPS will interface with this cache and make reads/writes to check assignment before bucketing normally.

-Check out our developer docs for more information on user profiles.
+Check out our developer docs for more information about user profiles.

 Build an SDK wrapper

-Many developers prefer to use wrappers as a way to both encapsulate the functionality of an SDK and simplify maintenance.
+Many developers prefer to use wrappers to both encapsulate the functionality of an SDK and simplify maintenance.
 This can be done for all the configuration options described above.
-You can see a few examples in our developer documentation under SDK Wrappers.
+Our developer documentation includes a few examples under SDK wrappers.

-The environments feature allows you to confirm behavior and run tests in siloed environments, like development or staging.
-This in turn makes it easier to safely deploy experiments in production.
+Optimizely's environments feature allows you to confirm behavior and run tests in siloed environments, like development or staging.
+This makes it easier to safely deploy tests in production.
 Environments are customizable and should mimic your team’s workflow (most customers use two environments: development and production).
-This allows dev and QA teams to safely inspect experiments in an isolated setting, while site visitors are exposed to experiments running in the production environment.
+This allows dev and QA teams to safely inspect tests in an isolated setting, while site visitors are exposed to tests running in the production environment.

-You should view production as your real-world workload.
-A staging environment should mimic all aspects of production, and be able to test and run sanity checks before deployment.
-In these environments, all aspects of the SDK—dispatcher, logger, etc.—should be production-grade.
+View production as your real-world workload.
+A staging environment should mimic all aspects of production so you can test before deployment.
+In these environments, all aspects of the SDK—including dispatcher and logger—should be production-grade.
 In local environments like test or development, it’s okay to use the out-of-the-box implementations instead.

 By default, each Optimizely project contains a production environment.
-We recommend that you create a secondary environment to expose experiments to internal teams before users ever see them.
-Environments are kept separate and isolated from each other by using their own datafile.
+We recommend that you create a secondary environment to expose tests to internal teams before users see them.
+Environments are kept separate and isolated from each other with their own datafiles.

 User IDs and attributes

-User IDs identify the unique users in your experiments.
-It’s especially important in a production setting to both carefully choose the type of user ID, and set a broader strategy of maintaining consistent IDs across channels.
-Our developer documentation explores several different approaches and best practices for choosing a user ID.
+User IDs identify the unique users in your tests.
+It’s especially important in a production setting to both carefully choose the type of user ID and set a broader strategy of maintaining consistent IDs across channels.
+Our developer documentation explores different approaches and best practices for choosing a user ID.

 Attributes allow you to target users based on specific properties.
-In Optimizely, you can define which attributes should be included in an experiment.
+In Optimizely, you can define which attributes should be included in a test.
 Then, in the code itself, you can pass an attribute dictionary on a per-user basis to the SDK, which will determine which variation a user sees.

 Attribute fields and user IDs are always sent to Optimizely’s backend through impression and conversion events.
-It is up to the customer to responsibly handle fields (for example, email addresses) that may contain personally identifiable information (PII).
+It is up to you to responsibly handle fields (for example, email addresses) that may contain personally identifiable information (PII).
 Many customers use standard hash functions to obfuscate PII.

-You can build custom integrations with Full Stack using the notification listeners feature.
-Developers can use it to programatically observe and act on various events that occur within the SDK.
-This opens the door to countless integrations by passing data to external services.
+Build custom integrations with Full Stack using a notification listener.
+Use notification listeners to programatically observe and act on various events that occur within the SDK and enable integrations by passing data to external services.

-Send alerts to data monitoring tools like New Relic and Datadog with SDK events to better visualize and understand how experiments can affect service-level metrics
+Send alerts to data monitoring tools like New Relic and Datadog with SDK events to better visualize and understand how A/B tests can affect service-level metrics.

-Pass all events to an external data tier, like a data warehouse, for additional processing and the ability to leverage business intelligence tools
+Pass all events to an external data tier, like a data warehouse, for additional processing and to leverage business intelligence tools.

-Before you go live with your experiment, we have a few final tips:
+Before you go live with your test, we have a few final tips:

 Consider your QA options.
-To manually test different experiences, you can force yourself into a variation using whitelisting, or you can set up a handler to focus variations.
+To manually test different experiences, force yourself into a variation using whitelisting or set up a handler to focus variations.

 Ensure everything is working smoothly in a test or staging environment paired with the corresponding datafile generated from a test environment within Optimizely.
 This will confirm the datafile is accurate and can be verified by checking your SDK logs.

-Run an A/A test to double-check data is being captured correctly.
-This is a great sanity check to ensure there are no differences in conversions between the control and variation treatments.
-Read more about A/A testing here.
+Run an A/A test to double-check that data is being captured correctly.
+This helps ensure there are no differences in conversions between the control and variation treatments.
+Read more about A/A testing.

-Now, you should be ready to go!
-If you run into any issues, please contact our support team.
-And if you think you’ve found a bug, please file an issue in the SDK’s GitHub repo and we’ll check it out as soon as possible.
+If you have questions, please file a support ticket.
+If you think you’ve found a bug, please file an issue in the SDK’s GitHub repo, and we’ll investigate as soon as possible.